eCommerce & Subscriptions for the oldest magazine in the United States

 Like any company, Scientific American has very specific business requirements; ways that they promote, price, fulfill and report products.
 The problem for them, and most other eCommerce businesses, is that legacy solutions are not designed with flexibility in the architecture to meet business requirements.
 Instead they must change their processes to fit into the product.

-Ultra and our Ultra solution have taken the exact opposite approach to providing an eCommerce solution.
-We engineered Ultra to be flexible from day one; to accommodate the unique ways that businesses promote, sell, deliver and report product sales, and to integrate with external systems.
+Ultra Commerce has taken the exact opposite approach to providing an eCommerce solution.
+We engineered Ultra Commerce to be flexible from day one; to accommodate the unique ways that businesses promote, sell, deliver and report product sales, and to integrate with external systems.

-After several months of evaluation, Scientific American decided to move forward with a combination of MuraCMS for content management and Ultra for eCommerce functionality.
-Through a tight collaboration, the Ultra team implemented and customized all aspects of the Ultra system, while the Scientific American team and Blue River (the folks behind Mura CMS) focused on the content migration.
-All of this was accomplished in only 6 months!
+After several months of evaluation, Scientific American decided to move forward with a new content management system connected to Ultra Commerce for eCommerce functionality.
+Through a tight collaboration, the Ultra Commerce team worked alongside the technical team from Scientific American to provide consulting and support on the build and implementation process.
+With a seamless team experience, the entire migration of content and eCommerce launch was accomplished in only 6 months.

 Some of the key elements of the Ultra solution:

 Integrations with legacy systems are a critical component of every eCommerce implementation.
-Trying to determine the best workflow of data and tackling the technical challenges take a lot of time, effort and expertise.
-Two important integrations for the Scientific American project were CDS, their legacy fulfillment system, and Mura CMS.
+Trying to determine the best workflow of data and tackling the technical challenges take a lot of time, effort, and expertise.
+Two important integrations for the Scientific American project were CDS, their legacy fulfillment system, and a content management system.

 The Scientific American project posed a challenging integration with their existing fulfillment system, CDS.
-Although Ultra was handling the delivery of digital and tablet access products, CDS is still handling fulfillment of Print Subscriptions.
+Although Ultra was handling the delivery of digital and tablet access products, CDS is still handling the fulfillment of print subscriptions.
 Since users can have multiple subscriptions at once, the sharing of account data in a seamless manner was critical.
 The integration with CDS was complicated by the fact that it involved exchanging data with multiple CDS products.

 Some of the highlights of the integration between Ultra and CDS include: